carpentries-lab/metagenomics-analysis/_episodes/08-hands_on-diversity.md

 create a new plot and the parameters indicated inside this function will apply to all the layers of the plot.
 We gave two arguments to the `ggplot` code: (i) the data that we want to show in our figure (*i.e. data = deep*), that is the data inside `deep`, and (ii) we defined the `aes` function(*i.e. mapping = aes(x = Samples,y = Reads)*), which will tell `ggplot` how the variables will be mapped in the figure.
-In in this case, **x** is the name of the samples and **y** the number of reads.
+In this case, **x** is the name of the samples and **y** the number of reads.
 It is noticiable that we did not need to express the entire path to access to this columns to the `aes` function (*i.e.* x = deep[,"Samples"]), that is because the code is so well written taht it figures it out by itself.
 What would happend if we only call `ggplot` without the any **geom**(*i.e.* `geom_col`) is: